starcard-org/rally-io-oauth-sample-app/README.md

 This endpoint returns top holders and transactions (buy, send, sell) for a specific coin.

 * POST /userinfo/&lt;rnbUserId&gt;\
-This endpoint returns user information about the user
+This endpoint returns user information about the user.

+* POST /flow_control_limits/&lt;rnbUserId&gt;/&lt;symbol&gt;\
+This endpoint returns the flow control limits for a user for a specific coin symbol.

 ## Run locally